graydon/ivy-notes/markdown/individual.md

 Where `t` is some [[type]].

-This judgment can be read as "let `n` be a term of type `t`" and is admissible if symbol `n` has not been used up to this point in the development.
+This judgment can be read as "let `i` be a term of type `t`" and is admissible if symbol `i` has not been used up to this point in the development.